 Get in Action!

 I hope this has provided you with a bit of inspiration, education, and motivation.
-Stay tuned for Part 2, which will dive into how to handle some of the physical obstacles you might encounter when you first start working out again.
+Check out Part 2 of this post, which will dive into how to handle some of the physical obstacles you might encounter when you first start working out again.
 You’ll also get key tips on nourishing your body during this time.

 Need a plan to help you get started?
 I’ve created An Athlete-Mom’s 10-Step Return-to-Fitness Action Plan — a free guide that will provide you with some of my favorite resources, tips, tricks, supplements and ideas to get you safely and quickly back to whatever athletic pursuit you choose.
 You can grab it here!